jmofyi/pastorjeremiah/_posts/2019-02-15-the-business-of-ministry.md

 ---
-title: THE BUSINESS OF MINISTRY
+title: The Business Of Ministry
 description: How to conduct business in ministry.
 image: ''
 tags: